III B Society

 second thoughts, reflection, seeking advice, taking notice, recognition, confirmation, negation, indiffer-

 ence, diplomatic manoeuvre, discussion, bargaining, negotiation, termination of discussion and rela-

 tion, spite, evasion, passive resistance, inner immigration, going underground, flight and attack.

-online, near or far, private or live recorded, informal or formal, with or without background knowledge.
+online, near or far, private or public, informal or formal, with or without background knowledge.

 involvement, political will, means, adverse environments, victimization by deception and violence.